PedroTL/PedroTL.github.io/_portfolio/portfolio-2.md

 The model falls into the expected results, with all variables with the anticipated sign being statistically significant the same as the model, and the independent variables explain 13% of the variability of the dependent variable.
 The model also doesn't present a problem with multicollinearity, with all variables having $VIF < 2.60$.

-The OLS model brings the first idea, and if it is possible to continue the investigation about spatial autocorrelation, In this way, the OLS uses squared errors as the basis for estimating the coefficients; however, the regression assumes that these residuals have constant variance (homoscedasticity).
+The OLS model brings the first idea, and if it is possible to continue the investigation about spatial autocorrelation, the OLS uses squared errors as the basis for estimating the coefficients; however, the regression assumes that these residuals have constant variance (homoscedasticity).
 In the case of data with Spatial Autocorrelation, the errors may not be stochastic (random), thus existing patterns of association between nearby regions.

 The main factor is that heteroscedasticity (residuals have unequal variance) violates the principle of OLS regression, being present in errors in spatial relationships and raising the hypothesis that the spatial component must be treated in a special way.
 As a result, regression using the OLS with data that have a spatial relationship is not recommended since the estimates may contain bias due to a violation of the principle of homoscedasticity of errors.
 Therefore, despite being a good start to exploring the relationships between variables, other options are recommended, the main ones being Spatial Lag (SAR) and Spatial Error (SEM).

 ### Neighboring Matrix

 The choice of the neighboring matrix is a key step in spatial regression because it is a mathematical way to express who is and who is not the neighbor for a given region.
 There are many ways to represent the neighboring matrix; in this study, the queen contiguity of order one was used.
 Exemplified by chess, we have that in the queen contiguity method, all adjacent polygons, including those found at the vertices, are considered neighbors.
 They are also given proportional weight to each neighbor; Figure 2 brings out the main idea.

 ### Spatial Autocorrelation - Moran I and LISA

 After the construction of the OLS model and the confirmation that the proposed relationship holds statistical significance while the impacts fall under the imposed hypotheses, the process begins to identify if there is any Spatial Autocorrelation.

-Spatial Correlation refers to the strength of the association between cases and between space, explaining how similar observations are between neighbors.
+Spatial Correlation refers to the strength of the association between cases and between geographic space, explaining how similar observations are between neighbors.
 In this case, we could have, as an example, extremely violent regions that spread higher levels of violence to nearby regions.
 The intensity of violence in a region affects the intensity of violence in nearby locations.
 In short, Spatial Correlation brings force between variables in space.

 The standard deviation of the residuals is used as a visualization method; it indicates how much the data differs from the mean.
 In this case, each standard deviation becomes a category in the choropleth map that can be visualized in Figure 3.